Camera Settings window

 • Binning: Select the number of pixels to bin (combine) from the dropdown menu.
 We recommend 2×2 binning in most cases.
 When "1" is selected, pixels are not binned.

 Pixel binning combines signal from adjacent pixels to effectively reduce exposure time and noise, while increasing dynamic range.
-Depending on the details of the optical system and the amount of binning, it may lower resolution.

 We recommend associating pixel-binning with software lenses in BrightSLICE software.
 If that is not already set up on your SLICE system, follow this procedure to configure software lenses.